kytos/of_lldp/README.rst

 *buffer*: ``app``

-An event to notify those interested that an interface was identified as a NNI (network-to-network interface).
-This is possible due to the fact that a connection between two switches was identified.
+An evento to notify that a link between two network-to-network interfaces (NNIs) was identified.
+This identification is possible due to the fact that a connection between two switches was identified.
 This does not mean that it is a new connection, it may be an already known connection between two switches.
-This event contains an attribute `switch` and another `port`, the first one contains the switch id and the second one the port number.
+This event contains two attributes, `interface_a` and `interface_b`, and each one of them contains an attribute `switch` and another `port`, the first one contains the switch id and the second one the port number.

 Content